 But I have to throw in Sefcik Hall up near Temple.
 It’s a rare two-story hall, with a beer joint downstairs and the hall upstairs.
 When you walk in, it is that “step back in time” phrase that gets thrown around too freely.
 Except here, it’s true.

 So where are you planning to go dancing this weekend?

 This weekend I might actually be in one of those newer halls with the concrete dance floor.
 But a couple of weeks away I’ll be at Cat Spring in their agricultural hall, which will be hosting their 163rd annual June Fest.
 It’s a rare round or multi-sided hall over in Austin County that is just awesome to sit and look at.
 It’s an architectural marvel.

-For more information about the Dance Halls of Texas, please check out Erik McCowan’s website and Facebook page and don’t forget to visit these cultural marvels when going through Texas before it’s too late!
+For more information about the Dance Halls of Texas and their origins, please check out Erik McCowan’s website and Facebook page and don’t forget to visit these cultural marvels when going through Texas before it’s too late!